 Her and her fellow ‘nautical nurse’ braved 77 days at sea in a 24 foot boat.
 Apart from the physical deprivations, which were myriad and extreme, she developed an enduring love of the sea.
 So much so that she went onto be part of the first all-female crew to row across the Indian ocean.
 She then sailed across the Pacific and then, for good measure, across the Atlantic again.

 In the process, she raised huge amounts for charity.
 Her first trip raised £190,000 for metabolic research at Great Ormand Street Children’s Hospital.
 Subsequent trips raised another £100,000 for good causes such as the Noah’s Ark Appeal, which supports a children’s hospital in Wales, and Findacure, that looks to find cures for rare diseases.

 Her achievements were acknowledged by the Welsh Assembly with an award for ‘Service to Wales’.
 In 2012 she carried the Olympic torch through Bangor in recognition of her sporting and fundraising achievements.

 A new confidence

 Clinical trials were their only hope.
-However, they needed to be able to swallow tablets or comply with tests.
+However, they needed to be able to swallow tablets or comply with complex tests.
 The parents were saying that they didn’t see the relevance for their day-to-day lives, while the children were saying that the tests were invasive, painful and traumatic.
 It made me realise that clinical trials weren’t focusing on what was important to patients.”